Jay Inslee wins 3rd term as Washington governor

 The only debate between the two candidates was held last month, and due to the ongoing coronavirus pandemic, the candidates participated in the televised debate from separate rooms at the Olympia headquarters of TVW, the state’s government affairs channel.

-As of this week, there have been more than 108,000 confirmed cases in Washington since the pandemic began, and more than 2,300 people have died.
+As of this week, there have been more than 110,000 confirmed cases in Washington since the pandemic began, and 2,400 people have died.
 For most, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks, although long-term effects are unknown.
 But for some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.

+Washington voters weighed in on other races, including more than 60% voting in favor of Democratic former Vice President Joe Biden over Republican President Donald Trump.

+In the lieutenant governor’s race, Democratic U.S. Rep. Denny Heck, who is retiring from Congress, was leading fellow Democratic Sen. Marko Liias with 47% of the vote.
+They are vying to succeed current Democratic Lt.
+Gov. Cyrus Habib, who went on unpaid leave in September as he started training in California to be a Jesuit priest.

 Comments